Food and Drink

 Library Computing Facilities

 Printing and photocopying in the Duggan Library is part of the campus-wide networked printing system.
 In order to use laser printing and copying in the Duggan Library, you will need your Hanover College ID card.
-If you do not have a Hanover College ID card, please ask at the Circulation Desk to use a guest card.
+If you do not have a Hanover College ID card, please see a library staff member at the Circulation Desk.

 Third Floor Network Ports